pmalmsten/cosmosdb-extensions-sessiontokens-aspnet/README.md

 Gives users of your web app/API read-your-own-writes consistency by automatically associating Cosmos DB session tokens with HTTP clients or sessions in ASP.NET.

+**Note: This is a small project created and maintained by an individual developer at Microsoft - as such, this project is not formally supported by Microsoft.**

 ## Who is this for?

 If you: